shermanwaiwai/angular-cli-with-angular-devextreme/README.md

 Import DevExtreme Modules to app.module.ts

-import { DxButtonModule } from 'devextreme-angular';
+import { DxButtonModule } from 'devextreme-angular'

-import { DevExtremeModule } from 'devextreme-angular';
+import { DevExtremeModule } from 'devextreme-angular'